Interview by Ian Cole, Editor-in-Chief

-9. Family is obviously very important to you – how to you deal with the amount of time away from them, what with school and work commitments?
+9. Family is obviously very important to you – how do you deal with the amount of time away from them, what with school and work commitments?

 10. Your debut album will obviously be taking up a lot of your time over the next year or so.
 Tell us, when do you graduate and what is next for Nick Hissom?

 I graduated from UPenn in May 2014 and I’ll be moving to LA to focus on music full-time shortly afterwards.
-I’m going to buy a dog, live with my friends, live healthy, and take a long break from constantly traveling every three days!
+I’m going to buy a dog, live with my friends, live healthily, and take a long break from constantly travelling every three days!